 How Digital Brands can Leverage Pop Up Stores to Apprehend Customer Interaction

 It is said that true consumer loyalty happens when the individuals feel empowered, noticed and appreciated.
 According to Julie Wittes Shlack and Ed Chao, the co-authors of Head vs. Heart.
-“Emotions drive behavior; loyalty is generated when a brand makes a customer feel a certain way.
+“Emotions drive behaviour; loyalty is generated when a brand makes a customer feel a certain way.
 According to a Gartner survey, “89% of companies expect to compete mostly on the basis of customer experience, versus 36% from 2012.”
 Moreover, the report predicts that “by the end of 2017, 50% of consumer product investments will be redirected to customer experience innovations.”

 Understand Draw-In Rates and Conversion

 By installing people counting technology, pop up stores are able to thoroughly measure the physical foot traffic.
 People counters can be embedded with Wi-Fi technology to understand the draw-in rate.
 By placing a device at the entrance, brands can track the number of visitors passing by versus those who entered the store.

 Secondly, people counters can depict conversion rates in regards to the amount of visitors entering the store versus those who walked out with an ideal “action”.
 If the objective was sales, brands can cross reference the traffic data with sales during various time periods.
 Conversion rates can also be measured based on data capture and membership sign up as well.

 Optimize Your Whole Store..
 From The Customer’s Point of View